 We were able to see the Mustangs on the Corolla beach while driving.
 So be a little patient and keep your eyes open and you will be lucky.

-- Stay at least 50m away from then and don’t feed them.
+- Stay at least 50m away from them and don’t feed them.

 - Don’t try and follow the tour operators jeeps in your 4*4 as you might get stuck in the sand.